How to withdraw the money you earned with FBS?

 There are thousands of factors that influence the exchange rates, so many that you may become dizzy struggling to analyze all of them at once.
 But don’t worry!
 We are always ready to help you.
 We do hope that with our tutorial, you will easily learn everything you need to know about Forex fundamental analysis.
 OK, we won’t trouble you with loose talk anymore.
 Let us get down to business.

-We told you the bare truth having said there are great many of economic indicators that may influence the currency’s price.
+We told you the bare truth having said there are a great many economic indicators that may influence the currency’s price.
 Fortunately for us, the list can be narrowed down to a few key indicators (they are dubbed as the “market movers”).
-For the sake of simplicity, we decided to split all of them in four groups.
-Look at them in the next lesson.
+For the sake of simplicity, we decided to split all of them into four groups.
+Look at them in the next lesson Fundamental factors.

 Other articles in this section